exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

     String field1;
 }
 ```
-Please note that if `@DialogField` is specified, but a widget annotation is not, the field will not be rendered.
+Please note that if `@DialogField` is specified but a widget annotation is not, the field will not be rendered.
 That's because `@DialogField` exposes only the common information and does not specify which HTML component to use.

 The other way around, you can specify a widget annotation and omit the `@DialogField`.
 A field like this will be rendered (without *label* and *description*, etc.), but its value will not be persisted.
 This usage may be handy if you need a merely "temporary" or "service" field.